 Are you compliant with the Fire Safety (England) Regulations 2022?

-The Fire Risk Assessment Network offers a range of services to help you stay compliant with the latest fire safety regulations.
-We can provide you with a comprehensive fire risk assessment, as well as ongoing support and advice to ensure your business meets all the necessary requirements.
+The Fire Risk Assessment Network offers a range of services to help you stay compliant with current fire safety legislation.
+We provide comprehensive fire risk assessments, regulatory support, and ongoing advice to help Responsible Persons meet their legal duties.

 Contact us today for more information about our services!